-A new study has indicated that 31.7% of Africa’s tropical plant species are at risk of going extinct, affecting those countries that rely on its biodiversity for tourism and fuel.
+A new study has indicated that 31.7% of tropical African flora species are at risk of going extinct, affecting those countries that rely on its biodiversity for tourism and fuel.

 In the study, tropical flora was assessed across the continent.
 The findings were published in the Science Advances Journal and used an assessment process outlined by the International Union for Conservation of Nature (IUCN) Red List criteria.

-The research demonstrated that 6,990 of the 22,036 species studied, or 31.7%, are at risk of extinction.
-Much of western Africa, Ethiopia, and parts of Tanzania and the Democratic Republic of Congo are the hardest-hit regions, standing to lose more than 40% of their plants.
+The research demonstrated that 6 990 of the 22 036 species studied, or 31.7%, are at risk of extinction.
+Much of western African countries, Ethiopia, and parts of Tanzania and the Democratic Republic of Congo are the hardest-hit regions, standing to lose more than 40% of their flora.
 The species both at risk and potential risk include trees, shrubs, herbs and woody vines.

 Loss of biodiversity will be particularly problematic in tropical Africa, “a region of incredible diversity but with major social and political challenges and expected rapid population growth over the next decades,” said lead researcher Dr Thomas Couvreur, a botanist at The French National Institute for Sustainable Development.